scanner-research/vgrid/README.md

 ## Installation

 VGrid has two API components: the main (required) Javascript API for rendering the visualizing component, and an (optional) Python API for creating VGrid inputs.
 The Python API is useful if you have a Jupyter notebook or a Python server with VGrid on the frontend.
+We distribute prebuilt JS and Python packages, but you can also [build from source](https://github.com/scanner-research/vgrid/blob/master/DEVELOPMENT.md).

 ### Javascript API